sclorg/s2i-nodejs-container/12/README.md

 See also
 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-nodejs-container.
-In that repository you also can find another versions of Python environment Dockerfiles.
+In that repository you also can find another versions of Node.js environment Dockerfiles.
 Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.